 Tandem cycling has opened the way for us to be able to go on long distance rides and tours.

 In 2017 we completed an 11 day tandem tour of 1,148 km from our home in Kanata, Ontario to Fredericton, New Brunswick.
 The route had us stopping in Plantagenet, Vaudreuil-Dorion, Granby, Warwick, Lévis, Saint-Jean-Port-Joli, Riviere-du-loup, Cabano, Grand Falls, and Woodstock.
 Our ride distances varied from day to day but averaged around 104 kilometers.
 See our Tandem Tour Journals for more info about our Kanata to Fredericton tour in 2017.
 Tandem Tour Journals

-In 2018 we hope to complete a 'round trip tour that will have us riding from our home in Kanata up to and along the "P'tit Train du Nord" trail in Quebec and then back along the Ottawa river.
-Our route will include stops in:
+In 2018 we completed an 8 day 'round trip tour that had us riding from our home in Kanata up along the Gatineau river, down along the "P'tit Train du Nord" trail, and then back along the Ottawa river.
+Each day's route is listed as follows:

 © Copyright Charles B. Gregoire 2016